Diversity

 3. Organize a book club

 Reading nonfiction or fiction books by Black authors can be a poignant and meaningful way to recognize Black History Month.
 Bonus points if you bring in a facilitator to guide and make the most of your discussions.
-There are so, so many excellent books by Black authors.
-For starters, The Stacks makes lists of their favorite books and they always recommend a great variety of Black authors.
+For starters, Oprah has a great list of her favorite books by Black authors that cover many time periods across US history.

-Here’s a quick list of recent hits from the Bonusly team:
+Here’s a quick list of favorites from the Bonusly team:

 Nonfiction